babiaxr/aframe-babia-components/docs/HOW_TO_TIME_EVOLVE_CITY.md

 ## 3. Build the scene

-The component to use is `geocodecityjschart`, it has several arguments, most of them are optional, specifically:
+The component to use is `babiaxr-codecity`, it has several arguments, most of them are optional, specifically:

 - `data`: mandatory, the data retrieved from the 2. section.
 - `absolute`: Absolute size (width and depth will be used for proportions)